Absence of Female Umpires in NPB

 Precedents in Independent Leagues and Women's Baseball

 While no woman has reached NPB's top-level games, female umpires are active in independent leagues and women's baseball.
 The Shikoku Island League Plus had female umpires officiating games in the 2010s.
 The Japan Women's Baseball League (JWBL, 2010-2021) regularly featured female umpires.
 In international competition, the WBSC Women's Baseball World Cup deploys female umpires from various countries.
 Japan's women's baseball team is world-class, achieving eight consecutive championships from the inaugural 2004 tournament through 2024.
 As women's baseball develops, career paths for umpires are gradually being established.
-However, no mechanism currently exists for women's baseball umpiring experience to serve as a direct stepping stone to NPB.
+However, as of 2024 no mechanism exists for women's baseball umpiring experience to serve as a direct stepping stone to NPB.

 Female Umpire Progress in MLB